pbiron/shc-show-env/README.md

 ### Enqueueing CSS rules for a custom class

-If you return a custom class in the function you hook to `shc_show_env_id_env` (or use either the `SHC_SHOW_ENV_CUSTOM` environment variable or the `SHC_SHOW_ENV_CUSTOM` PHP constant), then it is your responsibility to enqueue CSS to style that custom class.
+If you return a custom class from the function you hook to `shc_show_env_id_env`, then it is your responsibility to enqueue CSS to style that custom class.
+If you use either the `SHC_SHOW_ENV_CUSTOM` environment variable or the `SHC_SHOW_ENV_CUSTOM` PHP constant, the CSS you enqueue should use the `custom` class.

 For example, to style the 'preview' custom class in the example above, you could do:

 ```PHP
 add_action( 'init', 'my_plugin_init' );